Wang Jingwei: Political activities in Chiang's government

-Alliance with the Axis Powers
+Rival presidency and alliance with the Axis Powers

 In late 1938, Wang left Chongqing for Hanoi, French Indochina, where he stayed for three months and announced his support for a negotiated settlement with the Japanese.
 During this time, he was wounded in an assassination attempt by KMT agents.
 Wang then flew to Shanghai, where he entered negotiations with Japanese authorities.
 The Japanese invasion had given him the opportunity he had long sought to establish a new government outside of Chiang Kai-shek's control.

 On 30 March 1940, Wang became the head of state of what came to be known as the Wang Jingwei regime (formally "the Reorganized National Government of the Republic of China") based in Nanjing, serving as the President of the Executive Yuan and Chairman of the National Government (行政院長兼國民政府主席).
-In November 1940, Wang's government signed the "Sino-Japanese Treaty" with the Japanese, a document that has been compared with Japan's Twenty-one Demands for its broad political, military, and economic concessions.
+In November 1940, Wang's government signed the "Sino-Japanese Treaty" with the Japanese, a document that has been compared with Japan's Twenty-One Demands for its broad political, military, and economic concessions.
 In June 1941, Wang gave a public radio address from Tokyo in which he praised Japan and affirmed China's submission to it while criticizing the Kuomintang government, and pledged to work with the Empire of Japan to resist Communism and Western imperialism.
 Wang continued to orchestrate politics within his regime in concert with Chiang's international relationship with foreign powers, seizing the French Concession and the International Settlement of Shanghai in 1943, after Western nations agreed by consensus to abolish extraterritoriality.

 The Government of National Salvation of the collaborationist "Republic of China", which Wang headed, was established on the Three Principles of Pan-Asianism, anti-communism, and opposition to Chiang Kai-shek.
 Wang continued to maintain his contacts with German Nazis and Italian fascists he had established while in exile.

 Administration of the Wang Jingwei regime

-Chinese under the regime had greater access to coveted wartime luxuries, and the Japanese enjoyed things like matches, rice, tea, coffee, cigars, foods, and alcoholic drinks, all of which were scarce in Japan proper, but consumer goods became more scarce after Japan entered World War II.
+Japanese under the regime had greater access to coveted wartime luxuries, enjoying things like matches, rice, tea, coffee, cigars, foods, and alcoholic drinks, all of which were scarce in Japan proper, but consumer goods became more scarce after Japan entered World War II.
 In Japan-occupied Chinese territories, the prices of basic necessities rose substantially, as Japan's war effort expanded.
 In Shanghai in 1941, they increased elevenfold.